-After careful consideration, our Board of Directors has unanimously concluded that the foregoing stockholder proposal is not a desirable or prudent use of our financial or personnel resources and, therefore, is not in the best interests of our company and its stockholders.
+After carefully considering this proposal again, our Board of Directors has unanimously concluded that the foregoing stockholder proposal is not a desirable or prudent use of our financial or personnel resources and, therefore, is not in the best interests of our company and its stockholders.

-We have worked hard to be an exceptional employer, a good neighbor and a good citizen since acquiring our first skilled nursing operation in 1999, and believe that we underscore this commitment by:
+We work very hard to be an exceptional employer, a good neighbor and have acted as a good corporate citizen since acquiring our first skilled nursing operation in 1999, and believe that we underscore this commitment by:

-• utilizing our resources and the talents of our local operational leaders and caregivers to benefit the needs of the communities we serve;

-- operating in a manner that improves patient outcomes and contributes to the benefit of the healthcare communities we serve; - supporting public policies that enhance our healthcare operations and promote community interests; and - operating with sensitivity to the natural environment of our communities.
+- utilizing our resources and the talents of our local operational leaders and caregivers to benefit the needs of the communities we serve; - operating in a manner that improves patient outcomes and contributes to the benefit of the healthcare communities we serve; - supporting public policies that enhance our healthcare operations and promote community interests; and - operating with sensitivity to the natural environment of our communities.